Home

 Nutrient supply

 Food processing and soil depletion have caused major reduction in our nutrient supply.
-Growers in general only care of putting back into the soil a handful minerals needed for growth, like potash (potassium), nitrogen, sulfur and phosphate (phosphorus).
-Most trace minerals like magnesium, zinc, selenium and manganese - key enzyme cofactors and important antioxidants - don't have to be, and are not being replenished (one exception is copper, which is needed for optimum growth).
-Increasingly tasteless grocery store produce is the testimony that this growing practice has lead to a significant soil depletion.
+Growers are putting back into the soil only a handful of minerals needed for plant growth, like potash (potassium), nitrogen, sulfur and phosphate (phosphorus).
+Most trace minerals like magnesium, zinc, selenium and manganese - key cellular enzyme cofactors and important antioxidants - don't have to be, and are not being replenished (one exception is copper, which is needed for optimum plant growth).

-Government surveys have found out that between 10% and 95% (varying with the specific nutrient) of Americans obtain from their diet less than the DRI (Dietary Reference Intakes, the most recent set of dietary recommendations set by the U.S. government) of the essential nutrients.
+Government surveys have found out that between 10% and 95% (varying with the specific nutrient) of Americans obtain from their diet less than the DRI (Dietary Reference Intakes, the most recent set of dietary recommendations set by the U.S. government) of the essential nutrients5.
 Considering current educated opinion that DRI values for most essential nutrients are moderately to grossly underrated,

 the situation is even more alarming.